ADB Pro: Install and run an Android app on every connected device (2026 Update)

 - Launch the LAUNCHER Activity

-From a terminal we can install on every device with:
+From a terminal we can install on every device.
+But why wait for one by one?
+Let’s use xargs parallelism:

 ./gradlew installDebug